openpetra/openpetra-docs/source/howtos/initial-contact-setup.rst

 You have to save the file in the file format CSV.
 We currently only support the semicolon (;) as separator.

-Now go in the side bar menu and click on *Partner*, then select *Partner*, and select *Import partners*.
+Now go in the side bar menu and click on *Contact*, then select *Contact*, and select *Import contacts*.

-Then click the button with the label *Import partners from CSV file*.
+Then click the button with the label *Import contacts from CSV file*.

 You will get a dialog where you have to select the file that you just saved.

-After a successful import you can see the list of your partners at *Partner* / *Partner* / *Maintain Partners*.
+After a successful import you can see the list of your contacts at *Contact* / *Contact* / *Maintain Contacts*.